golokios/idle/README.md

 # idle 0.12
-A simple to use JS library to make basic idle/incremental games The idea is/was, that this library is not the most complex one.
+A simple to use JS library to make basic idle/incremental games.
+The idea is/was, that this library is not the most complex one.
 It should just enable everyone (even people who don't understand English) to make a simple game in as few lines as possible.

 ## How to